abhishekprakash256/Python/python_unitest/unittest.md

   - It can be used for the setting the database the setup method
   - the tearDown can be used to erase the data

+- Testing by mocking

+  - To test the request from the website and get the response in the case website is down

+    ```python
+    def monthly_schedule(self, month):
+        response = requests.get(f'http://company.com/{self.last}/{month}')
+        if response.ok:
+            return response.ok
+       	else:
+            return "bad response"
+    ```

 ### Links